 Part of this might be due to an “out of sight, out of mind” mentality.
 We may simply not look at the effects of sun and heat on our feet that often, compared to what we readily see on our arms and faces and when we look in the mirror.

 We might also not tend to think of our feet as being vulnerable to the ill effects of a hot climate, as they are often protected in socks and shoes.
-However, while other areas might be more vulnerable to the sun, that doesn’t mean feet are invincible.
+However, while other areas might be more vulnerable to the sun, that doesn’t mean the skin on your feet are invincible to sun burn.

 Sunburns are not the only weather-related danger to your feet; dryness is a condition that they are particularly vulnerable to as well.
 Dry, cracking skin is not only unsightly, but can lead to pain and infection, too.

 Ultimately, it pays to take some simple steps to guard your feet against the dangers of summer sun and heat.

 Here are some tips to keep your feet safe and healthy in Arizona.
 Learn how to prevent a range of foot problems, including, dry, cracked skin, athletes foot, sunburn and more.
 If you have a foot or ankle problem, click here to contact our office.

 Let’s begin with the basics.
 Even if you don’t suspect your feet will receive as much sun as the rest of you, UV rays can still do plenty of harm to them.

 If you plan to go outside in bare feet, sandals, or open-toed shoes, don’t forget to apply sunscreen to the tops of your feet as part of your usual routine.
 It’s also a good general rule to apply any sunscreen at least 30 minutes before you leave the house, giving it time to reach full effectiveness by the time you’re out in the sun.

 2. Moisturize Your Feet Regularly

 Your feet are among the most vulnerable areas of your body for dry skin.